dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 ---
 class: middle
-# Step 3: Evaluate --> STOP or Step 1: Identify doubts
+# Step 3: Evaluate --> STOP or Step 1: Introduce doubts

 .green[C1.1.1] All room entrances are guarded
 * .red[R1.1.1.1] Unless the room vents allow cats to go in and out